 What I recommend now is Python, which in some ways I love even more than I loved Lisp.
 (In other ways, Lisp will never be matched.
 It’s like your first expert lover: a real eye-opener, and you never forget.)
 Python is a delight, and I just love the idea of the indentation.
 Python is almost exactly the pseudo-language I’ve been using all along, so it fits me like a well-worn shoe.

-By my count, that’s 37 years of mucking around with computer programming, about 25 of those years professionally at The Company.
+By my count, that’s 43 years (and counting) of mucking around with computer programming, about 25 of those years professionally at The Company.
 I retired in 2013, and I’m still mucking around with computer programming.

 I just can’t stop writing code!